What Happens When One Parent Wants To Move With A Child?

 Protect Your Parental Rights

 If you need guidance during a parental relocation or a move-away after divorce, contact the lawyers at Robert A. Chapski, Ltd. Call 847-742-1642 or send us an email.
-Our attorneys are in Elgin, Illinois, and we serve clients throughout Kane County and the surrounding area.
+Our attorneys are in Illinois, and we serve clients throughout Kane County and the surrounding area.